HOW IT ALL BEGAN...

 I also love to bake, like my mom, and I have fond childhood memories of working with my mom in the cookie store, so I’ve decided to start my own cookie business.
 I’m starting small, like my mom did, but hope to one day have my own store front (or 2 or 100).
 Please give Nookies Cookies a try.
 I promise you will absolutely love them!

-I was born deaf, but thankfully was able to be fitted with hearing aids and eventually cochlear implants that have allowed me to learn to listen, speak, and function pretty much the same as most everyone else.
-My parents took a kind of “tough love” approach with me.
-They wouldn’t allow me to read lips or use sign language, so that I would learn to rely on what I could hear.
+I was born deaf, but thankfully was able to be fitted with hearing aids and eventually cochlear implants that have allowed me to learn to listen, speak, and function pretty well in the hearing world.
 It took a ton of work, on the part of my parents, but in a way it was just preparing them for the challenges my little sister would have.